COMPREHENSIVE ORAL APPLIANCE TREATMENT

 STAGE ONE

-MANDIBULAR ADVANCEMENT - The first stage of multilevel oral appliance treatment for patients with natural teeth involves using an adjustable mandibular advancement appliance to gradually move your mandible further forward until you find the most advanced position that you can comfortably tolerate.
+MANDIBULAR ADVANCEMENT - The first stage of multilevel oral appliance treatment for patients with healthy natural teeth, includes using an adjustable mandibular advancement appliance to gradually move your mandible further forward until you find the most advanced position that you can comfortably tolerate.
 A variety of oral appliances are currently available from many dentists for this "titration" process.
-The appliances cause bite changes, which should be treated by bite adjustment, usually by the dentist who made your oral appliance, as explained further at the end of the file entitled MULTI-LEVEL ORAL APPLIANCE TREATMENT OF SLEEP APNEA under the FOR DOCTORS tab.
+The appliances often cause bite changes, which should be treated by bite adjustment, as explained in CLINICAL CONSIDERATIONS in the file entitled MULTI-LEVEL ORAL APPLIANCE TREATMENT OF SLEEP APNEA under the FOR DOCTORS tab.

-Telescopic (Herbst) appliances have the longest history of success in treatment for sleep apnea and the best control over mandibular position, but the hardware they employ was designed more than a century ago for bite jumping in children, and it is unnecessarily bulky and restrictive when used in adults, leading to discomfort and breakage.
-To solve these problems, Dr. Summer's high push Herbst appliance has a lower profile for comfort, free lateral movement to prevent binding and breakage, an upward vector of force on the mandible to prevent mouth breathing, and unlimited adjustability without tools by just rotating the tubing assembly on the threaded connector, as shown below.
+Telescopic (Herbst) appliances have the longest history of successful treatment of sleep apnea and the best control over mandibular position, but the hardware they employ was designed more than a century ago for bite jumping in children, and it is unnecessarily bulky and restrictive for adults, leading to discomfort and breakage.
+Our high-push Herbst appliance has a lower profile for comfort, free lateral movement to prevent binding and breakage, an upward vector of force on the mandible to prevent mouth breathing, and unlimited adjustability without tools by just rotating the tubing assembly on the threaded connector.

 Teeth_Drawings_Side_View.jpg

-The soft palate elevator employs a silicone rubber bulb on the end of a thin flexible arm to “tent” the middle of the soft palate, where there are few gag reflexes, in order to draw its distal end, which is full of gag reflexes, upward and forward away from the obstruction, as shown above.
-The soft palate is a thin flap of tissue that has almost no tonus during sleep, and a light force is able to keep it elevated about 1/4” all night without causing any discomfort.
+The soft palate elevator employs a silicone rubber bulb on the end of a thin flexible arm to elevate the middle of the soft palate, where there are few gag reflexes, in order to draw its distal end, which is full of gag reflexes, upward and forward away from the obstruction.
+The soft palate is a thin flap of muscles that lose their tonus during sleep, leaving the uvula just hanging in the airway and moving back and forth due to airway flow.
+In this relaxed state, a light force is able to keep its center elevated about 1/4” all night without causing any discomfort.
+Most patients don't even know it's there.

 _DSC3718.png _DSC4105.png

-STAGE TWO – The next stage of multi-level oral appliance treatment is to hold the tongue against the advanced mandible between specialized upper and lower tongue gripping surfaces that each contain thousands of forward slanted bristles, (AKA tongue velcro), to prevent it from dropping back into the pharynx.
-Their grip is so effective that a single orthodontic elastic or a lightweight spring connecting them provides enough compressive force to hold the tongue without discomfort all night in the space shown below.
+STAGE THREE – The next stage of multi-level oral appliance treatment is to "pin" the tongue against the mandible between specialized upper and lower tongue gripping plates that each contain thousands of forward slanted plastic pin points, (AKA tongue velcro), to prevent it from dropping back into the pharynx.
+The points are packed so closely together that they feel like fuzz.
+Their grip is so effective that a lightweight spring pushing one tongue gripping plate toward the other provides enough compressive force to hold the tongue without discomfort all night in the space shown below.

 _DSC0192_1_1.jpg DSC_1864_2.jpg

-A lower tongue gripping surface is shown below left and an upper tongue gripping surface is shown below right.
+A lower tongue gripping plate is shown below left and an upper tongue gripping plate is shown below right.

 _DSC0177_2.jpg add on 10

-STAGE 3 - If follow-up sleep testing shows that the apnea persists, the remaining airway blockage probably occurs down lower in the hypopharynx, where the tongue base directly contacts the pharyngeal wall.
-To treat the hypopharyngeal obstruction, the tongue base is gradually pried off the pharyngeal wall by incremental adjustment mechanisms called tongue base titraters that are mounted on the back of the upper tongue gripping surface to shift its tail segments, in progressive weekly increments, further down and back as the patient gets accustomed to them.
+STAGE 4 - If follow-up sleep testing shows that the apnea persists, the remaining airway blockage occurs down lower in the hypopharynx.
+To treat this condition, the tongue base is gradually pried off the pharyngeal wall by adjusting the positions of its tail sesgments using incremental adjustment mechanisms called tongue base titraters mounted on the back of the upper tongue gripping plate.
+Shifting the tongue base titraters shifts the tail segments of the upper tongue gripping plate in progressive increments further down and back as the patient gets accustomed to them.

 _DSC4526.png _DSC4560_1.png

-The three rows of apertures in the tongue base titraters enable the direction of depression to be varied by 25 degrees, as shown below.
+The three rows of apertures in the tongue base titraters enable the direction of adjustment of the tail segments to be varied by 25 degrees, as shown below.

 abb.jpeg